skywarth/annals-of-disco/literacy/phrase.md

+> ## "Memento mori"
+> Translation: *"Remember that you [will/have to] die"*

+Language: Latin

+Origin: It's a roman custom. "...an ancient Roman tradition in which a servant would be tasked with standing behind a victorious general as he paraded though town.
+As the general basked in the glory of the cheering crowds, the servant would whisper in the general’s ear: 'Look behind you!
+Remember that you are but a man!
+Remember that you will die' "

+Explanation: It is a mere heed to the mortals, a reminder to their ephemeral existance in this plane.

+---

 > ## "Eram quod es, eris quod sum"
 > Translation: *"I was what you are, you will be what I am"*